Check out our latest newsletter to hear what we have been up to! Read More

 SuNSE travelled to Luxembourg in June, for their 4th Partnership meeting, hosted at MESIS in the city centre.
 MESIS is unique hub in Luxembourg for entrepreneurs, organisations and citizens that place the social economy, social innovation, collaborative approaches and the circular economy at the heart of their development.
 Eco-Trans-Faire (ETF) organised an action packed agenda.
 With site visits to local social businesses and presentations from social entrepreneurs.
 ETF is a non-profit organisation based in Luxembourg and partly financed by the Ministry of Labour, Employment and Social and Solidarity Economy.
 It develops innovative projects in the field of social innovation and circular economy, acting as a facilitator of local economic development.
 ETF are using their expertise in cross border collaboration to support the creation of the Transnational Social Entrepreneurship Hub Network for SuNSE.
 Although rather hot during the visit, the group took advantage of one of Europe's most scenic capitals, spending some time in the evening exploring the Unesco-listed Old Town warren of tunnels, nooks and crannies.

 The SuNSE partnership has been working hard behind the scenes.
 Collaboration is at the core of the project and the 8 partners have been planning and designing content together, ready to support social entrepreneurs in the coming months, through a virtual learning portal.
 Partners have also hit the ground running with their local support hubs, contact your local region for more information.
 We look forward to sharing experiences and learning as these progress, it will offer a fantastic opportunity to gain best practice from across Europe.
-Keep an eye out for the first SuNSE official newsletter, due to be released in July 2019.
+Check out our latest newsletter!

 Cyngor Bwrdeistref Sirol Merthyr Tudful